-Kees Goossens, Professor
+Kees Goossens, Full Professor

 Position

-As of January 2010, full-time full professor in Real-Time Embedded Systemsin the Electronic Systems group
+Full-time full professor in Real-Time Embedded Systemsin the Electronic Systems group

 in the Electrical Engineering faculty